willfetter/sqlalchemy-challenge/README.md

         - For a specified start, calculate TMIN, TAVG, and TMAX for all the dates greater than or equal to the start date.
         - For a specified start date and end date, calculate TMIN, TAVG, and TMAX for the dates from the start date to the end date, inclusive.

+Resources:
-Resources: Class information and videos - for basics of coding and building foundation Stack overflow - for trouble shooting, and researching best code practices
+    1. Class information and videos - for basics of coding and building foundation.
+    2. Stack overflow - for trouble shooting, and researching best code practices